Tastee Tape is the Edible Solution to Poorly Wrapped Burritos

 Wrapping a burrito is actually a real skill set.
 The structural integrity can easily be compromised for a number of reasons: too much stuffing, thin tortillas or just plain ol’ bad wrapping.
 Whatever the case, how well the wrapping job is done lies mostly in the hands of the burrito wrapper.

 Months were spent studying 50 different types of adhesives to figure out the best translation to an edible tape.
-To accomplish this, they established three main criteria points; it needed to be clear, colorless, taste and texture-less.
-The result is gluten free and vegan friendly.
+To accomplish this, they established three main criteria points; it needed to be clear, colorless, taste- and textureless.
+The result is gluten-free and vegan-friendly.

-For use, Tastee Tape requires that you remove it from a wax paper sheet, wet it, then apply it to the wrap of your choice.
+For use, Tastee Tape requires that you remove it from a wax paper sheet, wet it, and then apply it to the wrap of your choice.
 They hope to one day use it on a roll like regular tape.

 The four engineering students graduated on Monday and plan to continue developing Tastee Tape.